cwi-swat/ocaml-operator-ambiguity-experiment/README.md

-ocaml-operator-ambiguity-experiment
+Safe Specification of Operator Precedence Rules
 ===================================

-This repository reports on an experiment we did to validate the grammar transformation for implementing operator precedence and associativity
+This repository reports on the experiment we did on validating the grammar transformation for implementing operator priority and associativity rules.